Opinion: Superfunds: New solutions for DB pension plans

 We believe that superfunds will take-off and have established a specialist superfunds team to bring together all the key skills needed to help trustees and sponsors.
 In addition, we have produced a booklet with further information on superfunds, the providers in the market and whether you should be looking at a superfund.
 You can find a link to it above or by downloading it here.

-Please get in touch with Isio’s Rachel Bradshaw if you would like to discuss superfunds or explore further whether the superfund option, and the alternatives, are right for your pension plan.
+Please get in touch with Isio’s Dan Sherratt if you would like to discuss superfunds or explore further whether the superfund option, and the alternatives, are right for your pension plan.